-- 1. Comparison reference = control group - In combination with controlling for baseline consumption [14][15] - 2.
-Comparison reference = baseline measurement. - No control group included: [16][14] - In combination with controlling for consumption in control group.
-This can either be done with an equation (see [17][18]) or as covariate. - 3.
+- 1. Comparison reference = control group - o In combination with controlling for baseline consumption [15][16] - 2.
+Comparison reference = baseline measurement. - o No control group included: [17][15] - In combination with controlling for consumption in control group.
+This can either through normalizing consumption (Asensio & Delmas, 2015), an equation (see [6][18]) or as covariate. - 3.
 Comparison with both control group and baseline measurement [19].

 Given these complexities, we favour multilevel models, linear mixed models, mixed effects models, or hierarchical linear models.
-This statistical approach can be used for the analysis both of nested data (i.e.: math results of children in different classes) or longitudinal, repeated measures data [20], [21], as is the case in NUDGE.
+This statistical approach can be used for the analysis of both nested data (i.e.: math results of children in different classes) or longitudinal, repeated measures data [20], [21], as is the case in NUDGE.
 Especially for within-subject designs, we violate the assumption of sample independence, i.e., participants in both measurement groups are related, or in fact the same.
-Given this, Ordinary Least Squares (OLS) analysis are not appropriate.
+Given this, Ordinary Least Squares (OLS) analyses are not appropriate.
 By contrast, by using a multilevel model, we can include our participant as random effect in our analysis.
 Furthermore, extraneous variables like temperature can additionally be included as random effect.